sjhuang26/thinking-system/rhetorical-abstractions.md

 3. In the bottom-up brain system, cognitive maps can be modeled as a "rationality map": (1) originators of rational cognition (2) high-dimensional spaces (3) grid cell networks accessible through conscious and subconscious processes (4) massively organized as a high-dimensional space (5) based on first principles such as those pertaining to self-identity, personal values, ethics, morality, and life experiences, as well as a general set of first principles generally and arbitrarily applicable to constitute an exciting new hypothetical training system of "polymath creativity."

 Rules and Problems.

-Rule R1.
-Snaps.
-Rule R2.
-Density.
-Rule R3.
-Contentment.
-Rule R4.
-Curiosity.
-Rule R5.
-ACT therapy vocabulary.

-# Discussion of psychological risks

-Risk types

-- Existential crisis
-- ADHD
-- Circadian rhythm
-- Identity coping

-Resolution types (all involve misc/CIsrm).

-- Curiosity
-- Contentment
-- Self-Other (relational theist)
-- &R34/CIsrm AND misc/CIsrm
-- Generalized identity coping

-I define a variation of theism entitled relational theism where psychological rationality needs to incorporate traits of a transcendent Self-Other relationship that works at all levels.
-Avoiding existential crisis is nontrivial and requires a significant dose of curiosity/contentment which leads into this all-level relationship.
-This runs along the lines of how believing in consciousness might be psychologically necessary simply because any other belief is too morally nihilistic.